Aging Water Infrastructure Issues In The United States

 Congress amended the Federal Water Pollution Control Act in 1972 or the Clean Water Act (CWA).

 In this system, the state and the local governments are responsible for establishing the federal standards.
-Also, this act has updated the construction grants program wherein municipalities can receive funds to help them restructure their publicly-owned treatment works (POTWs) or sewer systems and make them compliant with the federal laws.
+Also, this act has updated the construction grants program, which allows municipalities to receive funds to help them restructure their publicly-owned treatment works (POTWs) or sewer systems and make them compliant with federal laws.

-Meanwhile, in 1986, President Ronald Reagan and Congress were concerned about the expenses of the grant program.
-Thus, they changed the source of the fund with the State Revolving Loan Fund or the SRF.
+Meanwhile 1986, President Ronald Reagan and Congress were concerned about the grant program's expenses.
+Thus, they changed the source of the fund to the State Revolving Loan Fund or SRF.

-Under the SRF, the federal government can provide a grant or capital to each state according to a statutory formula.
-After that, each state can allow the municipalities to loan such funds to repair and upgrade their POTWs plus the adjoining structures.
+Under the SRF, the federal government can provide each state with a grant or capital according to a statutory formula.
+Then, each state can allow the municipalities to loan funds to repair and upgrade their POTWs and adjoining structures.

 In 1996, Congress amended the Safe Drinking Water Act and paved the way for creating the SRF drinking water.
 This is similar to states that use federal funds and loan them to community water systems to improve water systems.

-According to the 2002 Gap Analysis of US Environmental Protection Agency (EPA), from the year 1982-2002, communities have spent $1 trillion on the treatment of drinking water plus wastewater disposal.
+According to the 2002 Gap Analysis of the US Environmental Protection Agency (EPA), from 1982 to 2002, communities spent $1 trillion on treating drinking water and disposing of wastewater.

-However, this is not enough to keep up with the needs of the public since these facilities become as old as the years pass.
+However, this is not enough to keep up with the needs of the public since these facilities have become as old as the years have passed.

-The data shows that there are 14,478 POTWs which serves around 75% of about 238 million Americans.
-POTWs have a 20 to 50-year life-cycle only, and pipes can last from 15 to 100 years old depending on weather conditions.
-Some pipes can last up to 200 years old, and these are located in northeastern cities.
+The data shows that there are 14,478 POTWs, which serve about 75% of the population of about 238 million Americans.
+POTWs have a life cycle of 20 to 50 years, while pipes can last 15 to 100 years, depending on weather conditions.
+Some pipes in northeastern cities can last up to 200 years.

-Due to the departure of people, transfers from the Northeast to the South and the West have caused some areas to decline and be left out to pay for the upgrades.
-Other regions need an immediate expansion of service.
+Due to people's departures, transfers from the Northeast to the South and the West have caused some areas to decline and be excluded from the cost of the upgrades.
+Other regions need immediate service expansion.

 It must be noted that those who wish to expand their plants due to population growth are not eligible for SRFs.

-Despite the standards set by authorities since 1972, about 4 million Americans don’t have access to basic sewage treatment.
-The American Society of Civil Engineers has estimated that aging pipes and the system's inadequate capacity resulted in the discharge of about 900 billion gallons of untreated wastewater into the waterways annually.
+Despite the standards set by authorities since 1972, about 4 million Americans lack access to basic sewage treatment.
+The American Society of Civil Engineers estimates that aging pipes and the system's inadequate capacity result in about 900 billion gallons of untreated wastewater being discharged into the waterways annually.

 Apart from the miles of sewer pipes, America has 1.2 million miles of main water supplies, equivalent to 26 miles of water mains for each mile of interstate highway.

-With this diverse system size, it complicates the efforts to create a comprehensive financing system that can appropriately address other water systems' needs.
+This diverse system size complicates the efforts to create a comprehensive financing system that appropriately addresses other water systems' needs.

 The Need